How Fines and Fees Criminalize Poverty: Explained

 Around the country, lawyers are challenging the constitutionality of both debtors’ prisons and the practice of suspending licenses for inability to pay fines and fees.

-- This month, a federal judge in New Orleans ruled that state judges regularly violate the constitution by jailing people unable to pay the fines those same judges had assessed.
-Many of the plaintiffs spent several days in jail with no hearing on their ability to pay.
+A federal judge in New Orleans recently ruled that state judges regularly violate the Constitution by jailing people unable to pay the fines those same judges had assessed.
+Many of the plaintiffs spent several days in jail with no hearings on their ability to pay.
 The federal judge described the two conflicts of interest that exist when a judge first sets the fine intended to support the court’s coffers, and then again when the judge sets penalties for the person’s inability to pay that fine.
-“So long as the judges control and heavily rely on fines and fees revenue . . . the judges’ adjudication of plaintiffs’ ability to pay those fines and fees offends due process.”
+“So long as the judges control and heavily rely on fines and fees revenue … the judges’ adjudication of plaintiffs’ ability to pay those fines and fees offends due process.”
 [Matt Sledge / The Advocate]

-- In Sherwood, outside of Little Rock, Arkansas, lawyers sued because the town locked up people who couldn’t pay fees.
+In Sherwood, Arkansas, a Little Rock suburb, lawyers sued because the town locked up people who couldn’t pay fees.
 The suit targeted Sherwood’s “hot check” court, where officials charged thousands of dollars to people accused of writing checks with insufficient funds, even if they were just $15 short.
-In November, Sherwood settled the case.
+In November 2017, Sherwood settled the case.
 People can now do community service to cover the fines.
-[Jon Herskovitz / Business Insider]
+[Jon Herskovitz / Reuters]

-- The California State Legislature recently passed a law outlawing the practice of suspending driver’s licenses because of unpaid traffic fines.
-Unfortunately, the law does not apply retroactively.
-This is bad news for the 488,000 people who currently have suspended licenses for unpaid traffic fines or missed court appearances.
-[AP / Los Angeles Times]
+The California State Legislature passed a law in 2017 outlawing the practice of suspending driver’s licenses because of unpaid traffic fines.
+The law does not apply retroactively to the 488,000 people who have suspended licenses for unpaid traffic fines or missed court appearances.
+[Associated Press]

-- The Nebraska Legislature passed a law requiring those with unpaid fines to appear before a judge rather than automatically receiving jail time.
-The judge can dismiss the fine or assign community service hours.
-[Julia Shumway / US News]
+The Nebraska Legislature passed a law requiring those with unpaid fines to appear before a judge rather than automatically receiving jail time.
+The judge can dismiss the fines or assign community service hours.
+[Julia Shumway / Associated Press]